Morgan Stanley Maintains International Flavors & Fragrances (IFF) Overweight Recommendation

 What is the Fund Sentiment?

-There are 1479 funds or institutions reporting positions in International Flavors & Fragrances.
-This is an increase of 3 owner(s) or 0.20% in the last quarter.
-Average portfolio weight of all funds dedicated to IFF is 0.35%, an increase of 2.59%.
-Total shares owned by institutions decreased in the last three months by 0.26% to 259,297K shares.
-The put/call ratio of IFF is 0.58, indicating a bullish outlook.
+There are 1478 funds or institutions reporting positions in International Flavors & Fragrances.
+This is a decrease of 1 owner(s) or 0.07% in the last quarter.
+Average portfolio weight of all funds dedicated to IFF is 0.35%, an increase of 2.61%.
+Total shares owned by institutions increased in the last three months by 1.00% to 262,553K shares.
+The put/call ratio of IFF is 0.59, indicating a bullish outlook.

 What are Other Shareholders Doing?